fosterful/scheduler/README.md

 ### Who are we?

-Office Moms & Dads, a nonprofit organization, is a community of qualified volunteers partnering with child welfare offices to provide a nurturing environment for children entering foster care.
+Fosterful, a nonprofit organization, is a community of qualified volunteers partnering with child welfare offices to provide a nurturing environment for children entering foster care.

-Office Moms & Dads’ 5-year vision is to establish and sustain sites throughout Washington and Idaho where children entering care transition with minimal trauma into their foster care placement.
+Fosterful’ 5-year vision is to establish and sustain sites throughout Washington and Idaho where children entering care transition with minimal trauma into their foster care placement.

 ## What does the scheduler do?

 It is a Ruby/Rails based app that allows the coordination of scheduling between various workers and volunteers supporting children entering the foster care system.
 Specifically, it is designed to alert volunteers when there is need of a kind person to sit with children during a scary time, often on short notice.
-For more information about the organization, please visit [Office Moms and Dads](http://www.fosterful.org).
+For more information about the organization, please visit [Fosterful](http://www.fosterful.org).

 <hr />